speechanddebate/tabroom/doc/docker/README.md

 6. Point your browser to `localhost:8000` to verify the webserver system has started up, and is reading from the database.

 7. To view the react version of the app, point your browser to `localhost:3000`

+The default admin account's email will be admin@tabroom.com, and the password will be admin.